timaschew/link-checker/README.md

 Options:
-  --version             Show version number                            [boolean] --allow-hash-href     If `true`, ignores the `href` `#`              [boolean] --disable-external    disable checks remote links                    [boolean] --external-only       check remote links only                        [boolean] --file-ignore         RegExp to ignore files to scan                   [array] --url-ignore          RegExp to ignore URLs                            [array] --url-swap            RegExp for URLs which can be replaced on the fly [array]
+  --version             Show version number                            [boolean] --allow-hash-href     If `true`, ignores the `href` `#`              [boolean] --disable-external    disable checks HTTP links                      [boolean] --external-only       check HTTP links only                          [boolean] --file-ignore         RegExp to ignore files to scan                   [array] --url-ignore          RegExp to ignore URLs                            [array] --url-swap            RegExp for URLs which can be replaced on the fly [array]